-Days 3-4: Enroute to Anuradhapura, we'll visit a RAMSAR wetland area for a short walk.
+On our drive to Anuradhapura we'll visit a RAMSAR wetland area for a short walk.
 Stay at Anuradhapura (2 nights) for walks around the grandest city of ancient Ceylon, dating from the 2nd century BC.
 We climb the rocky hill of Mihintale, where Buddhism was introduced to Sri Lanka.

-Day 5: A nature walk in the Dambulla countryside gives an insight into village life.
-We then head to our relaxing resort, the Cinnamon Lodge (2 nights).
+A nature walk in the Dambulla countryside gives an insight into village life.
+We then head to our relaxing resort, Aliya Resort & Spa (2 nights).
 Optional Jeep Safari at Minneriya Wild Life Park. (payable locally)

-Days 7-9: Visit Dambulla Rock temple before travelling into hill country and the attractive city of Kandy (3 nights).
+Visit Dambulla Rock temple before travelling into hill country and the attractive city of Kandy (3 nights).
 We have time to explore the city on foot, visiting the excellent botanic gardens and the Temple of the Tooth.
-Plenty of time to relax and discover some of the tea trails from our hotel.
+There is plenty of time to relax and discover some of the tea trails from our hotel.

-Days 13-14: A long journey to the coast at Mount Lavinia.
-We have a short stop en route at Kitulgala.
+A long journey to the coast at Mount Lavinia with a stop en route at Kitulgala.
 Our final day leaves us the option of relaxing by the beach at Mount Lavinia, or taking a trip to Galle.
 Enjoy a slap-up seafood farewell dinner on the beach as a final evening celebration.

 To enter Sri Lanka, passports should have one blank page and be valid for no less than six months from date of arrival.